TheTechOddBug/lon-mirror/README.md

 Runtime external-impact path

-The main external-impact example path of OMNIA v1.0 is now:
+The main external-impact path of OMNIA v1.0 is now:

 1. calibrated silent-failure detection